Daragh O'Malley: Awards

+O'Malley was recognized by the industry being nominated for the 2019, 2022 and 2023 Offies for Best Actor.

 Charity work

 O'Malley founded The Sharpe's Children Foundation, a charity designed to fight poverty with education and take orphaned and destitute children off the streets of the Third World and into residential primary education.
 The SCF was launched at Apsley House, London, home of the Duke of Wellington, in October 2010.
 Team India, sponsored by The Sharpe's Children Foundation and made up of children who lived in railway carriages at Delhi Railway Station and who played football in the railway yards, won The Street Children's World Cup in Durban, South Africa.
 The Sharpe's Children Foundation was chosen as World Charity of The Year in 2012 by Intellectual Property Magazine and was integrated with The Consortium for Street Children later that year.